How to Improve the Quality of Your Sleep

 If sleep problems persist, interfere with your daily activities, or cause other symptoms, talk to your doctor.

-If you are constantly waking up with headaches, backaches or neck pain, talk to your dentist to check for signs of bruxism (teeth grinding).
+If you are constantly waking up with headaches, backaches, or neck pain, talk to your dentist to check for signs of bruxism (teeth grinding).

 Conclusion